 The group should monitor measurement and calibration topics for exhaust particle emissions.

-The group should lead the development of an amendment to the UN Global Technical Regulation (UN GTR) on brake emissions from LDVs brake systems.
+The group should lead the development of amendments to the UN Global Technical Regulation (UN GTR) on brake emissions from LDVs brake systems.

 The group should develop a UN Global Technical Regulation (UN GTR) addressing PM and PN emissions from all types of HDVs brake systems.